Arthur Boyd: Artistic career

 Following the war, Boyd, together with John Perceval founded a workshop at Murrumbeena and turned to pottery, a medium he associated with his father.
 Later came ceramic painting and sculpture.
-Although Boyd was the closest of friends with Albert Tucker, Joy Hester and Sidney Nolan and the art patrons John and Sunday Reed, the modernist Heide Circle and its hierarchical structure did not beckon him overtly as his position in the Boyd family gave him the fullest identity in itself.
+Although Boyd was close friends with Albert Tucker, Joy Hester and Sidney Nolan and the art patrons John and Sunday Reed, the modernist Heide Circle and its hierarchical structure did not beckon him overtly as his position in the Boyd family gave him the fullest identity in itself.

 In the late 1940s and early 1950s, Boyd traveled to Victoria's Wimmera country and to Central Australia including Alice Springs and his work turned towards landscape paintings.
 During this period, perhaps his best-known work comes from his Love, Marriage and Death of a Half-Caste Bride series of 31 paintings, also known as The Bride, that imagined an Aboriginal person of mixed descent as a neglected outsider.
 First exhibited in Melbourne in April 1958, the series met a mixed reaction, as it did later that year in Adelaide and Sydney.
 Following the 1999 acquisition of Reflected Bride 1 by the National Gallery of Australia, the gallery's director Brian Kennedy commented in 2002:

 The Bride paintings are among the greatest expressions of conscience by an Australian artist.
 Brilliantly executed and of sustained quality, Reflected Bride 1 speaks to contemporary Australia, beseeching reconciliation, understanding and a tolerant, compassionate meeting of old and new cultures.

 Boyd’s paintings are not pretty, however, and carry a pervasive magical and somewhat menacing atmosphere.
 It is as if the figures and the landscape are one.
 The bride rises from the stream, an Ophelia caught by a groom whose foot hooks a tree.
 The bride is staring at an absurd mask-like white bride’s head which appears to glow out of the forest.
 This is a surreal wilderness, a strange place of nightmarish dreams.